adjust/titanium_sdk/ios/documentation/index.md

-# AdjustSdk Module
+# AdjustSDK Module

 ## Description

 TODO: Enter your module description here

-## Accessing the AdjustSdk Module
+## Accessing the AdjustSDK Module

 To access this module from JavaScript, you would do the following: